tagion/tagion/docs/gov/intro/phased_release.md

 ## 1. Closed Release

-From here, the network nodres will be distributed across different servers in different locations.
+From here, the network nodes will be distributed across different servers in different locations.
 But, as the name indicates, this phase is not open to external parties who might be eager to operate a node.
 However, already during this phase the code of our nodes is publicly available on github and the Tech documentation allows savvy operators to set it up, test and audit it.
 In due time, a new version of nodes will allow more interested parties to run nodes that connect to the network as mirrors, but not participate in the consensus.

 ## 2. Limited Release